dhowe/spectre/server/README.md

 PUT: update user by id

-DELETE: deletes user by id
+DELETE: delete user by id